 Prominent critical assessments, and above all the instincts and activities of a growing band of dealers in contemporary art, which included such influential personalities as Ambroise Vollard, Paul Durand-Ruel, and Daniel Henry-Kahnweiler, in turn affected the period’s most notable collectors.
 The tastes and wallets of leading art dealers’ clients, private individuals like Sergei Shchukin, Samuel Courtauld and Paul Rosenberg, further determined what was deemed to be worthy of inclusion in the public museums and galleries of modern art in which their collections so often resulted.

 Examining this nexus of relations and interests in weekly case-studies, our series draws on recent scholarship, which has challenged the longstanding separation of art history and the histories of exhibitions, curating and collecting.
 Our lectures aim to contribute to a multi-faceted understanding of how artistic production was thought about, received and shaped in the period 1863-1920, before museums of contemporary art became the main spaces in which the work of living artists was represented, displayed and promoted.

-This term will be delivered by Dr Natalia Murray (5 lectures), with additional individual contributions by Anne Robbins, Dr Karen Serres, Dr Caroline Levitt, Dr Charlotte de Mille and Dr Niccola Shearman.
+This term will be delivered by Dr Natalia Murray (4 lectures), with additional individual contributions by Anne Robbins, Dr Caroline Levitt, Dr Charlotte de Mille, Dr Karen Serres,

 Spring term 2020